rahulkar/deterministic-agent-mesh/README.md

 What is the weather today?
 ```

 The adapter lazily starts WireMock and local A2A-capable remote agents on random available ports.
-You do not need a Gemini API key for this deterministic adapter because it does not invoke a Gemini model.

-The project also includes a small ADK Dev UI request normalizer.
-It fills a blank `sessionId` and creates the in-memory session before ADK's `ExecutionController` validates `/run` or `/run_sse`, avoiding the `sessionId cannot be null or empty in SseEmitter request` failure when the browser sends an empty session.
+The repository also includes a request normalizer that fills a blank Dev UI `sessionId` before ADK validates `/run` or `/run_sse`.

 ## Optional Stanford Classifier Advisory Mode

-The primary router remains deterministic and taxonomy-backed.
-A Stanford CoreNLP classifier can be added as an advisory/shadow signal, but it is intentionally not used as the production safety boundary.
+The production routing boundary remains deterministic and taxonomy-backed.
+A Stanford CoreNLP classifier can be enabled as an advisory or shadow signal, but it does not replace the rule-based safety boundary.

 ```powershell
 mvn -Pstanford-classifier test `